New Balance Vazee Rush v2 Review Facts

 Starting from the inside, the New Balance Vazee Rush v2 has a molded internal sock liner that provides excellent comfort

 for the wearer’s foot when wearing them.
 Some people may go so far as to say that this feature makes it comfortable and viable to wear these shoes without socks at all, although this isn’t recommended by the manufacturer.
 Additionally, none of the material used to construct this shoe’s upper is comprised of stitching, meaning it has a seamless construction that won’t cause skin irritation.
 There’s a great deal of mesh on the outermost layer of the upper, which allows for air to flow in and out of the shoes, but some harder plastic near the forefoot provides some much needed structural integrity as a balance.
-Finally, the lateral sides of each shoe is adorned with a large N to signify the manufacturer, with the model’s subtitle added to the rear.
+Finally, the lateral sides of each shoe are adorned with a large N to signify the manufacturer, with the model’s subtitle added to the rear.

 With an average weight of just over 9 ½ ounces for men and 8 ½ ounces for women, these New Balance running shoes are slightly above the average weight without crossing the line into being considered inconveniently heavy